jkhurdan/A11yTraining/WebContent/Headings.md

 ```

 ### Use concise Language
-It's important as you lable your headings to use concise language.
+It's important as you label your headings to use concise language.
 For example instead of a section being called 'How Students can enroll in our summer camp program' you can reword this to 'Enrolling in Summer Camp'

 ## How to test for compliance
 We recommend using the [Skip to Headings browser extension](https://chromewebstore.google.com/detail/skipto-landmarks-headings/fjkpbfcodhflpdildjbmdhhmcoplghgf?pli=1) on Google Chrome.
 This will allow you to visually see the heading structure on your page.